Sawankhalok railway station

 Sawankhalok Station is a railway station located in Sawankhalok District, Sukhothai.
 It is a Class 3 Station and is located 487.14 km from Bangkok railway station.
 This station uses signs as signals instead of lighted poles or semaphores and is operated manually.
 This is one of the two stations on the Northern Line that uses this signalling system, the other being Khlong Maphlap railway station, the preceding station.
 This station is the terminus of the Sawankhalok Branch from Ban Dara Junction.
+Prior to 2020, a single special express train ran from Bangkok to Sila At with a stopover at Sawankhalok.